Rejuvenating an Existing Lawn

 The other necessary follow-up step is frequent, light irrigations to keep the seed moist during the 21-day bluegrass germination period.
 Water for only a minute or two several times daily depending on temperature.
 Do not overwater during the 3-week germination time.
 This wastes water and creates unfavorable soil conditions for the roots of existing grass and trees.

 Plumes of the new grass should emerge from the germination holes and eventually spread due to their better adaptation for the environmental conditions (light, heat, moisture, etc.).
-This may take several years but a good way to introduce newer varieties of turf grass.
+This may take several years but is a good way to introduce newer varieties of turf grass.
 You can overseed in spring and fall if you want to speed the process.
 Choose a grass species compatible with the existing lawn for best results.

-For information on grass compatibility and the renovation process, see the CSU Extension fact sheet 7.241 on Renovating the Home Lawn.
+For information on grass compatibility and the renovation process, see the CSU Extension fact sheet:

 Do you have a question?
 Try Ask an Expert!